AlexanderEJDC/WebProgCoursework/README.md

     - Employ greater CSS to organise the page better for both desktop and mobile.
     - Should order entires by date/time, rather than not at all.
     - Allow for images to be submitted into an entry.
+    - Would use a form to accept competencies, rather than text.
+        - Link direct to IET Competencies PDF supplied as a remedy, should user forget.

 QUIRKS TO BE AWARE OF: